Faith Nomura -Founder

 Keiko Hernandez is originally from Tokyo, Japan.
 She taught at Nomura Preschool for 10 years before moving out of state, and has now returned to teach again after moving back to the Bay Area.
 She has been teaching preschool for 25 years total.
 Mrs. Hernandez has a hands on approach to teaching, and especially loves teaching art and science.
 She strives to instill a love of all living things (big and small) in her students.
 In addition to this, Mrs. Hernandez also teaches Japanese classes weekly.

-Rosita Simon – Rooster Teacher
+Rosita Simon – Garden Teacher

 Rosi Tabuaniviti – Chicky Teacher